blackchip-org/lfs-rpm/README.md

 I wanted to use RPM infrastructure for building and installing the packages too.
 This repository holds the result of this work.

-This build creates a bootable system, using QEMU, where you can get to a login prompt, login, and type in `echo "hello world!"`.
+This build creates a bootable system, using a virutal machine, where you can get to a login prompt, login, and type in `echo "hello world!"`.
 Not much else has been tested beyond that.
 Additional testing and hacking is left to me as a fun exercise for a future rainy day activity.
 There is a chance that there are major errors with the system that have yet to be discovered.
 I am not an expert in building operating systems nor am I an expert in RPM packaging.
 This repository should only be used as a guide of one way this could be done but it is nowhere near an optimal or proper way.
 Others may have done this already but that was done for their fun, not mine.

 ## Build Requirements